Rokaden/dotfiles-4/README.md

 I use a custom sxiv build, my config.h if you want the same settings

 #### ranger
-currently ranger runs like shit in kitty when previewing stuff, these files are from a testing branch of ranger that almost entirely fix the issues
+currently ranger runs like shit in kitty when previewing stuff, these files are from a testing branch of ranger that help somewhat (less lag, more visual glitches)

 ##### a list of all my packages can be found in /etc so you have an idea for dependencies until I finish the install script